nuscien/trivial/Core/README.md

 using Trivial.Tasks;
 ```

-## Debounce
+### Debounce

-Maybe a handler will be asked to process several times in a short time but you just want to process once at the last time because the previous ones are obsolete, e.g. real-time search.
+Maybe a handler will be asked to process several times in a short time but you just want to process once at the last time because the previous ones are obsolete.
+A sample is real-time search.
 You can use following method to do so.

 ```csharp
 var task = HitTask.Debound(() => {